-Cora Currier is an editor and reporter covering national security, immigration, human rights, and other topics.
+Cora Currier is a former Story Editor at The Intercept.
+As an editor and reporter, she covered national security, immigration, human rights, and other topics.
 She previously worked at ProPublica and the New Yorker, and was a lead researcher on several books of history and politics.
 She lives in Los Angeles.

 The Coronavirus CrisisLetters From ICE Detainees Expose Desperate Prison Conditions Amid Coronavirus Pandemic